Florida yoga shooter spouted misogynistic, racist views on YouTube

 Breaking News Emails

-Scott Beierle, 40, the man who killed two women at a Tallahassee, Florida, yoga studio before apparently killing himself, appeared to have posted dozens of misogynistic and racist videos and songs to YouTube and SoundCloud prior to the attack.
+Scott Beierle, the man who killed two women at a yoga studio in Tallahassee, Florida, before apparently killing himself, appeared to have posted dozens of misogynistic and racist videos and songs to YouTube and SoundCloud before the attack.

-Tallahassee Police identified Beierle as the shooter who killed Nancy Van Vessem, 61, and Maura Binkley, 21, and injured several people inside Hot Yoga before turning the gun on himself on Friday.
+Tallahassee police identified Beierle, 40, as the shooter who killed Nancy Van Vessem, 61, and Maura Binkley, 21, and injured several other people inside Hot Yoga before turning the gun on himself on Friday.

-An account that appears to be Beierle's, posted several grainy, dimly-lit videos four years ago, which show Beierle discussing his misogyny, his racist beliefs that interracial couples stemmed from mental illness, and said women who are promiscuous should be crucified.
+An account that appears to be Beierle's posted several grainy, dimly lighted videos four years ago, which show Beierle discussing his misogyny, as well as his racist beliefs, including that interracial couples stem from mental illness and that women who are promiscuous should be crucified.

-Beierle's 17 videos only received a handful of views and his channel only had three subscribers as of Saturday before his accounted was removed by YouTube.
+Beierle's 17 videos got only a handful of views, and his channel had only three subscribers as of Saturday before his account was removed by YouTube.
 His videos were first reported by BuzzFeed.

 "Content of any type that promotes violence or includes hate speech is prohibited on YouTube.
 We carefully review the material in flagged videos against our Community Guidelines and remove content that violates these policies," according to a statement from the Google Press Team, which represents YouTube.

-A SoundCloud account, that has since been removed, also appears to belong to Beierle also featured racist and misogynist songs with titles like "Bring Your Fatwa" and "I Don't F--- Fatties."
+A SoundCloud account, which has since been removed, that also appears to have belonged to Beierle featured racist and misogynist songs with titles like "Bring Your Fatwa" and "I Don't F--- Fatties."

-Tallahassee Police Public Information Officer Damon Miller Jr. said he could not verify the YouTube or SoundCloud accounts.
+Tallahassee police spokesman Damon Miller Jr. said he could not verify the accounts.
 SoundCloud did not immediately respond to a request for comment.

-In one video, entitled "Plight of the Adolescent Male," Beierle mentioned Elliot Rodger, 22, a self-described virgin, who killed six people in Isla Vista, California.
-Rodger is often referred to as an "incel" — short for involuntarily celibate — in toxic online message boards comprised of people who also identify as incels.
+In one video, titled "Plight of the Adolescent Male," Beierle mentioned Elliot Rodger, 22, a self-described virgin, who killed six people in Isla Vista, California.
+Rodger is often referred to as an "incel" — short for "involuntarily celibate" — in toxic online message boards comprising people who also identify as incels.

-Beierle said in the video he had a similar outlook to Rodger when he was Rodger's age.
+Beierle said in the video that he had a similar outlook to Rodger's when he was Rodger's age.

-Online, in message boards and forums for incels, users argued over whether Beierle was actually a “Chad,” the term used in the incel community to refer to men who are presumed to sleep with many women, or too conventionally attractive to be a true incel.
+In message boards and on forums for incels, users argued over whether Beierle was actually a "Chad," the term used in the incel community to refer to men who are presumed to sleep with many women, or was too conventionally attractive to be a true incel.

+Regardless, posters celebrated the Tallahassee murders, and true to form, they blamed women for the violence.

 As police continued to investigate, the incel community celebrated on forums, drawing parallels to past killings in which hate for women was a factor.

-In 2009, George Sodini, 48, walked into a Pennsylvania athletic club and shot twelve women in their aerobics class, killing three, before turning the gun on himself.
-Police attribute Sodini’s motive to “hatred” after finding a plan for the attack and chilling rants about his misfortune with and hatred towards women in physical notes and online blog.
+In 2009, George Sodini, 48, walked into a Pennsylvania athletic club and shot 12 women in an aerobics class, killing three, before turning the gun on himself.
+Police said Sodini's motive was "hatred" after finding a plan for the attack and chilling rants about his misfortune with and hatred toward women in physical notes and an online blog.

 "Women just don't like me.
 There are 30 million desirable women in the US (my estimate) and I cannot find one.
 Not one of them finds me attractive," he wrote.